 Listen to the audio version of this article:

-Interestingly, not all of the work in the field of addiction treatment is focused on helping people get off and stay off drugs.
-There is considerable effort to target health as a whole, and this does involve interventions to help those struggling with addiction who are ambivalent or even opposed to quitting.
+Interestingly, not all of the work in addiction treatment focuses on helping people get off and stay off drugs.
+There is considerable effort to target health as a whole.
+It does involve interventions to help those struggling with addiction who are ambivalent or even opposed to quitting.
 This brings us to the topic of harm reduction.

-From a pure definition, harm reduction involves the use of programs or strategies to help decrease the health consequences of drug use even if the drug use continues.
+Harm reduction involves using programs or strategies to help decrease health consequences of drug use even if drug use continues.
 Some of this involves efforts to help preserve as much overall health as possible with the assumption that the individual will at some point reach a stage of change to quit drugs, but isn’t quite ready yet.
 It is in the person’s (and the public’s) best interest to decrease mortality from drugs, decrease rates of severe infections such as Hepatitis C or HIV, and decrease legal harm connected to the drug trade.

 Some of the core examples of harm reduction practices include the following.

-A needle exchange involves a safe zone, typically in larger urban centers, where an intravenous drug user could dispose of used drug needles and receive packages of clean ones.
+A needle exchange involves a safe zone, typically in larger urban centers, where intravenous drug users dispose of used drug needles.
+They then receive packages of clean ones.
 These programs often have compacts built with the local police department to minimize police traffic around the center.
-The reason behind this is to promote the health benefits of the clean needle usage and not to threaten the addicted individual of a potential drug possession charge just by association.
+This is to promote the health benefits of clean needle usage without threatening addicted individuals for potential drug possession charges.
 Most needle exchanges offer guidance to help bridge people into treatment when they are ready.

-A core philosophy of needle exchanges is that the IV user will eventually reach motivation to change and that we should keep a close dialogue with that person to “strike while the iron is hot,” rather than badger the person about their need to stop using heroin.
-As these centers are often well-connected, they do have multiple referral channels to bridge a client into treatment if desired.
+A core philosophy of needle exchanges is that the IV user will eventually reach motivation to change.
+We should keep a close dialogue with that person to “strike while the iron is hot.”
+This is rather than badger the person about their need to stop using heroin.
+These centers are often well-connected and have multiple referral channels to bridge a client into treatment if desired.

 What are some of the data points connected to needle exchanges and public health impact?
 A comprehensive review by the World Health Organization in 2004 analyzed multiple domains connected to needle exchanges.
-Findings showed that helping addicted individuals have access to clean needles was significantly associated with fewer cases of HIV infection, was cost-effective for communities, and carried no significant unintended consequences.
+Findings showed that helping addicted individuals have access to clean needles significantly reduced cases of HIV infection.
+They are cost-effective for communities and carried no significant unintended consequences.
 More recent cost analysis as described by the Harm Reduction Action Center (HRAC) in Colorado reports that the cost of providing HIV care today is around $400,000 per case.
 That amount spent on needle exchanges would prevent an estimated 30 new HIV cases from ever contracting.

 The methadone opioid replacement therapy approach is the origin of medication-assisted treatment (MAT) for opioid addiction.
-Developed in New York City in 1964 by clinicians Isbell and Vogel, it was implemented to combat the heroin crisis from post-World War II Veterans.
+Cclinicians Isbell and Vogel developed this plan in New York City in 1964.
+It was implemented to combat the heroin crisis from post-World War II Veterans.
 At that time, heroin overdose was the leading cause of death for young adults in NYC.
 Maintenance on methadone was found to be significantly helpful in preventing opioid deaths and relapse rates.
 The first clinics of this sort were actively supported by the US Department of Health and the Kennedy Administration in 1963.

 Understanding methadone programs as harm reduction efforts can be confusing and also subject to debate.
-Many clinicians in dedicated methadone programs will refer to people as actively in recovery as their primary drug of choice has been removed from the equation and life functioning and stability have markedly improved.
-The nature of methadone being a full opioid raises some controversy with certain clinicians, as this implies that the brain is still receiving a close variant of its drug of choice, albeit in a less volatile way.
+Many clinicians in dedicated methadone programs will refer to people as actively in recovery.
+Their primary drug of choice removed from the equation, life functioning and stability have markedly improved.
+The nature of methadone as a full opioid raises some controversy with certain clinicians.
+It implies that the brain is still receiving a close variant of its drug of choice, albeit in a less volatile way.

-Methadone also carries some stigma in the dedicated 12-step recovery community, as there are multiple Narcotics Anonymous meetings worldwide in which a person on methadone maintenance is not openly welcome.
-These practices seem to be changing overall, largely as a result of the positive benefits of Buprenorphine treatment, a similar MAT approach.
+Methadone also carries some stigma in the dedicated 12-step recovery community.
+There are multiple Narcotics Anonymous meetings worldwide in which a person on methadone maintenance is not openly welcomed.
+These practices seem to be changing overall.
+This is largely as a result of the positive benefits of Buprenorphine treatment, a similar MAT approach.

-Overall, methadone maintenance is associated with a statistically significant reduction in overdose deaths, contraction of HIV, contraction of Hepatitis C, and IV drug use.
+Overall, methadone maintenance is associated with a statistically significant reduction in overdose deaths.
+It’s also credited with reducing contraction of HIV, contraction of Hepatitis C, and IV drug use as a whole.